lvalencia201/Election_Anyalsis/README.md

 Raymon Anthony Doane 3.1 %
 Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
 Diana DeGette,272,892,73.8%
 Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
 Give at least two examples of how this script can be modified to be used for other elections.
+This script can be used for any election, it provides the raw data of votes by name, county and percentage.
+It can be mdofied by the name an dcounty with data from state.
+For example we coul dhave used this for the presidential election of Joe biden for each state.